 This is quite complex, but it’s important to know.
 It all depends on who ‘owns’ the ISBN number.
 This is the 13 digit ‘identification’ number that is printed on the back cover.
 You can buy ISBN numbers directly from the ISBN agency; Nielsen in the UK and Bowker in the States.
 These ISBN numbers will then belong to you – and you can be listed as a publisher for your work.
 You have an option of buying 1, 10 or 100.
 If you buy 1, you’re looking at around £98.

-You can also buy ISBN numbers from other third party brokers, (like printers and other self-publishing companies) but they will then become the publisher of your book – and you need to make sure if they have anything in place to ‘tie you in’, or if they relinquish rights to your work.
+You can also buy ISBNs from other third party brokers, (like printers and other self-publishing companies) but they will then become the publisher of your book – and you need to make sure if they have anything in place to ‘tie you in’, or if they relinquish rights to your work.
 So, for instance, if you get a publishing deal through Bantam, they will use one of their ISBN numbers, and Bantam will be the publisher of your book.
 You will also have a contract in place, which states how much money you will make from each book (called royalties) and how long they will be your publisher for (usually it’s dealt in terms of years.)
 There are some brokers who sell ISBN numbers (like Compass-publishing.co.uk) who waive all rights to your work, don’t tie you into a contract, but are there to just help you through the ISBN number buying process – it’s expensive, and can take up to 10 working days – but do check carefully what their small print entails.

-There are options to buy ISBN numbers from the POD companies that I have mentioned – CreateSpace have several options – and if you go with their ‘free one’ then CreateSpace Independent Publishing Platform will be listed as the publisher and “This ISBN can only be used with the CreateSpace Independent Publishing Platform.”
+There are options to buy an ISBN from the POD companies that I have mentioned – CreateSpace have several options – and if you go with their ‘free one’ then CreateSpace Independent Publishing Platform will be listed as the publisher and “This ISBN can only be used with the CreateSpace Independent Publishing Platform.”
 So you can’t distribute your book in any other way!
-You can choose to upgrade and get a paid for ISBN number – $99 at time of writing, and then YOU become the publisher and distribute how you like.
+You can choose to upgrade and get a paid for ISBN number - $99 at time of writing, and then YOU become the publisher and distribute how you like.

-If you do buy your own ISBN number, you will then be responsible for listing that number with whichever agency you bought it from.
+If you do buy your own ISBN, you will then be responsible for listing that number with whichever agency you bought it from.
 This is really important, as in the UK it’s a legal requirement to submit books to the libraries (The British Library) once your book is printed, and if you don’t register your book, bookshops and retailers will not know any information about it.
 If you’ve bought your ISBN number from a broker, they may do this for you (Compass-publishing does) so you need to check when you order.

 There is a lot of information in this article – and I can’t stress enough how important it is to do your research.
 Don’t just think Amazon is your only option.